JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 ## Java Varargs

-Java classes sometimes use a method declaration for the indices with a variable number of arguments (varargs).
+Java classes sometimes use a method declaration for the indices with a variable number of arguments (varargs):

 ``` java
 public class JavaArrayExample {